zArchitect/Sketch2MultipleGUIs/README.md

 # Sketch2MultipleGUIs

-Sketch2MultipleGUIs is an project that can convert hand-drawn mock-ups to a real GUI.
+Sketch2MultipleGUIs is a project developed to convert hand-drawn mock-ups to a real GUI.
 The target GUI can be generated for web applications, desktop applications using CSharp, or Android applications.
 It uses deep learning to convert hand-drawn mobile GUI mockups and converts them into working mobile app.
 The input is just an image captured for the hand-draw mockups and generates the corresponding mobile app GUI.

 The models are based on <a href="https://github.com/ultralytics/yolov5" target="_blank">YOLOv5</a>